 Families on Sundays

-In the past, we have had children’s environments where kids (infants through 5th grade) can learn about God.
+At the 10 am service, we have children’s environments where kids (infants through 5th grade) can learn about God.
 Please note that at this time, we offer elementary environments (kindergarten through 5th grade) only at the 10am service.
 We have an amazing group of volunteers that love investing in your kids and helping you nurture their faith.
 Each secure children’s environment is led by background-checked, trained, and fully covid-vaccinated volunteers.